How to clean your Samsung washing machine

 If you normally wash with cold water, run a cycle with warm or hot water occasionally to help slow down soil and detergent buildup.

 Leaving the washer's door and the detergent drawer open helps air them out and prevents moisture from lingering long enough to let mold or mildew form.
 If mold or mildew has already formed, see our guide for troubleshooting.

-Clean and dry the affected area immediately.
-Any residual cleaner or water that is not removed will result in more stains.
+Note: Clean and dry the affected area immediately to remove any residual cleaner or water.

-Dispense a small amount of Ceramabryte onto a clean, damp, non-abrasive, cloth.
+Dispense a small amount of mild detergent or Cerama Bryte onto a clean, damp, microfiber cloth.